la2050/challenge/_2021/learn/social-emotional-wellness-initiative.md

   addition, SEWI will work with school personnel to gather data on absences, grades and dropout rates to adjust programming as necessary and meet the needs of individual students who may be struggling.
-Approximately how many people will be directly impacted by this proposal?: '300' Approximately how many people will be indirectly impacted by this proposal?: '1000' Please describe the broader impact of your proposal.: >- We partner with schools to serve youth that are primarily low income and on free and or reduced lunch.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '300' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '1000' Describe how Los Angeles County will be different if your work is successful.: >- We partner with schools to serve youth that are primarily low income and on free and or reduced lunch.
 These young people often are unable to receive mental health service and additional school support.
 MSW interns run groups on